 Artist William Schneider

-William is a full time professional artist working in oil and pastel.
+William works in oil and pastel.
 He views figures, landscape, or still life as opportunities to explore the effects of light on form.
 Painting from life, he seeks to capture the emotion of a particular moment and place.
 Sargent, Zorn, Fechin, and Sorolla have been influences.

 He is a member of Oil Painters of America (OPA), The National Oil and Acrylic Painters’ Society (NOAPS), The Pastel Society of America, The American Impressionist Society (AIS), and the Portrait Society of America.
-Bill was awarded signature status in OPA, NOAPS , and AIS.
-In addition the Pastel Society of America has recognized him as a "Master Pastelist".
-His home is [...]
+Bill was awarded signature status in OPA, and NOAPS .
+In addition the Pastel Society of America has recognized him as a "Master Pastelist" and AIS made [...]

 Read the rest of this bio on the artist's website >>